What You’ll Learn 🧭

 Add sensor

-If you want to add new sensors, press the plus button and new row - the sensor is added to the table:
+If you want to add new sensors, click the plus button.
+A new row—representing the new sensor—will be added to the table.

 Remove sensor